-This time, Lizzo made headlines because she revealed that she had done a smoothie detox, after which critics accused her of promoting toxic diet culture.
+This time, Lizzo made headlines because she revealed that she had done a smoothie detox.
 Although Lizzo said it was for health reasons, critics still found crafty ways to express their disdain.

 The vitriol that Lizzo faced over her decision is an extension of celebrity worship syndrome.

 According to Psychology Today, this is, “an obsessive-addictive disorder where an individual becomes overly involved and interested (i.e., completely obsessed) with the details of the personal life of a celebrity.”

 In the video “The Anatomy of Stan Culture”, author Elexus Jionde talks about celebrity worship culture in depth.
 Quoting Susan J. Douglass and Andrea McDowell, Jionde said, “When we judge celebrities and find fault in their actions, we have the opportunity to affirm our own moral codes.”

 Jionde also talked about the three-tiered celebrity worship scale that was created by psychoanalysts in 2002.
 The three tiers on this scale are low worship, intermediate worship, and high worship.

 The high worship category is described as “overidentifying with a celebrity," and this is where stans reside.
 The word Stan originates from rapper Eminem’s song about an obsessive fan who drives himself and his pregnant girlfriend off a bridge because Eminem won’t respond to him.
 In its colloquial usage, the word Stan elucidates the toxicity of celebrity worship culture.